What You Need to Know About SPACs Before You Invest

 How Do I Invest in SPACs?

 SPACs are designed to raise money so that they can acquire their target.
 To raise money, they need investors, which is why they’re generally publicly traded.
-Since they’re publicly traded, it’s pretty easy to invest in SPACs — in most cases, a brokerage account is all that’s required.
+In theory, retail investors can invest in SPACs — in most cases, a brokerage account is all that’s required.
+But a 2022 SEC analysis shows that very few retail investors actually gain access to SPAC shares.

 5 Things to Know Before Investing in SPACs